lisacrebassa/lisacrebassa/README.md

 - ⚡ Fun fact: ...
 -->
 ## 🚀 About Me
  My past experiences remains on the field of being a barmaid.
-Aside from projects directly coming from school, I learn on the side.
-Currently, I am working on pentestings, and correcting vulnerabilities.
+Aside from projects directly coming from school, I still learn on the side.

 ![Logo](unnamed.png)